Carinsurance.com Insights

 Younger drivers and teenagers typically pay more for insurance than older, more experienced drivers.
 This is because teenagers are more likely to get into car accidents.
 In fact, teenagers are four times more likely to crash than drivers who are 20 or older, according to the Insurance Institute for Highway Safety.

-Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
-In Mississippi, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,954 annually.
+Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
+Mississippi drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $1,954 annually.

 Car insurance for drivers aged 16-19 costs $4,290 more annually than Mississippi drivers aged 30-60.